coreboot/coreboot/Documentation/mainboard/kontron/mal10.md

 temperature value is taken from a thermal resistor (NTC) that is placed very close to the CPU.

-## Known issues

-- Works only with Tianocore "UEFIPayload" payload edk2-stable201903-1569-g3e63a91 Booting with the "CorebootPayload" [crashes].
-- Tianocore outputs video through an external GPU only.

 ## Untested

 - IGD/LVDS